CapricanDRJ/watchers_shakespeare/index.md

 That sifts through broken walls, where once they thrived.

-Ilistus' might and Zadkiel's wrath connived
+Ilistus' might and Zyx's wrath connived

 To push us to the precipice, where falls